Get the latest from TODAY

-It was once believed that taking high doses of nutrients such as beta carotene, folic acid, vitamin E or selenium would be beneficial, but clinical trials discovered they may have harmful effects instead, including increased mortality, cancer, and hemorrhagic stroke, the paper notes.
+It was once believed that taking high doses of nutrients such as beta carotene, folic acid, vitamin E or selenium would be beneficial, but clinical trials discovered they may have harmful effects instead, including increased mortality, cancer and hemorrhagic stroke, the paper noted.

 “So we shouldn’t make the assumption that high-dose supplementation is free of risk,” Manson said.

 “Now, with something like multivitamins, you’re talking about small to moderate doses, doses that are generally within the recommended dietary allowance, so the risks should be very minimal, if any.”

 There’s lots of buzz about vitamin D supplements, but do they really help?

 For now, Manson believes it’s best to follow the National Academy of Medicine’s guidelines and aim for 600-800 IUs of vitamin D a day, which should meet the requirements of most people.